Altinity/clickhouse-grafana/README.md

 // It is also possible to use query without macros

+### FAQ

+> Why no alerts support?

+Alerts feature requires changes in `Grafana`'s backend, which can't be extended for now. `Grafana`'s maintainers are working on this feature.

 ### Contribute

 Since we developed this plugin only for internal needs we don't have some of Grafana's features: